The best credit cards for a poor credit rating.

 £10 minimum repayment.

-Our top pick is the Vanquis Bank Chrome Credit Card; it has the lowest APR rates, with a strong starting credit balance between £500 and £1,500.
-Credit limits are reviewed every five months, so if you're paying back your balance on time and staying under the limit, you can increase your balance to £4,000 over time.
+Our top pick is the Vanquis Credit Builder Credit Card.
+It has a starting credit limit of between £500 and £1,200 and credit limits are reviewed every five months.
+This means if you're paying back your balance on time and staying under the limit, your credit limit could increase.

 You can enjoy interest-free purchases for the first 56 days of opening the account.
-This Vanquis credit card lets you control your account via their mobile app, online servicing, SMS, and email alerts.
+You can manage your account via the Vanquis mobile app, online banking, SMS, and email alerts.

 2. Tesco Bank Foundation Credit Card